Furnace Prices Review: Types, Taxes and Cost

 There are also some communities or local, nonprofit organizations that will dispose of your old furnace for free when you elect to purchase or install a new, energy efficient furnace.

 These deductions vary and not all Energy Star-certified equipment is eligible for tax credits.

 To find out your eligibility, visit Energy Star.
-To find out about energy efficiency programs in your state, contact your state's Department of Energy or consult your local building inspector's offices.
+To find out about energy efficiency programs in your state, contact your state's Department of Energy or consult your local building inspector.

-It's difficult to accurately report specific prices for furnaces as most manufacturers will not reveal those prices unless you are a commercial client.
-Some furnace makers will offer ranges of costs for contractors, architects or engineers on a company website.
+It's difficult to get an accurate report of specific prices for furnaces as most manufacturers will not reveal those prices unless you are a commercial client.
+Some furnace manufacturers will offer a range of costs for contractors, architects or engineers on a company website.
 Using a variety of resources, we can offer some guidelines for considering which type of furnace might best fit your budget.

-The following is a rundown of the most popular options available and the expected price to buy and install a new furnace.
-The price ranges include the furnace installation cost, which is subject to major fluctuation.
-Some homes may need new ductwork, which can cost several thousand dollars, while others may already be outfitted for a new furnace.
+Below is a rundown of some of the most popular options available and the expected price to buy and install a new furnace.
+The price range include the furnace installation cost, which is subject to quite a bit of fluctuation.
+Some homes may need new ductwork, which can cost you up to several thousand dollars, while others may already be outfitted for a new furnace.

 For more specific prices for your needs and location, follow this link for four free estimates from licensed, verified contractors in your area.